-With an inventory of more then 35,000 volumes, the Library of the Sigmund Freud Foundation is the largest European library devoted to psychoanalysis.
+With an inventory of about 40,000 volumes, the library is the largest European library devoted to psychoanalysis.

-The Sigmund Freud Museum Library possesses all the psychoanalytic journals that appeared before 1945 in original editions.
+The Library of Psychoanalysis possesses all the psychoanalytic journals that appeared before 1945 in original editions.
 This collection, unique in Europe, includes the Jahrbuch für Psychoanalyse, Imago, the Internationale Zeitschrift für ärztliche Psychoanalyse and many others.
 Additionally, more than 64 current periodicals in German and other languages are available: